 The international and domestic terminals are located around five kilometers (three miles) apart.
 There's a free shuttle bus, which departs every 20 to 30 minutes, 24 hours a day.
 Time taken to travel between the terminals is around 20 minutes.

 Terminal 2 has a multi-level car park with space for about 5,000 vehicles.
 Parking charges were increased on December 1, 2016.
-Rates starts from 130 rupees for up to 30 minutes, and increase to 1,100 rupees for between eight and 24 hours.
-(More information is available here).
+Rates start from 130 rupees for up to 30 minutes, and increase to 1,100 rupees for between eight and 24 hours.
 Do note that the airport does not allow free pickup of passengers from the arrivals area.
 You will need to pay the minimum parking fee of 130 rupees even for a quick stop.